KarstenBSchmidt/Find-Something/README.md

 Once done, go into your project and select "Firestore", follow the instructions to enable this and copy and paste the rules in firestorerules.txt into "rules" under the Firstore dashboard

-The setup authentication and follow the steps to enable this, under sign-in method, enable Email/Password as your provider
+Then setup authentication and follow the steps to enable this, under sign-in method, enable Email/Password as your provider

 Firebase should be all setup for you.
 Ensure your .env has the proper variables, and connect to your DB